Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 }
 ```

-When a sponsor adds new challenges, there is no response from the database:
+When the logged-in sponsor adds new challenges, all fields, which are required, are entered by the sponsor and will be sent to the database with the following request type:

 ```
 {